Q-groupoids and their cohomology: Introduction

 where the vertical sides are trivial Lie groupoids, is an $\LA$-groupoid.

-In this paper, we approach $\LA$-groupoids from a supergeometric point of view in a way that extends the approach to Lie algebroids, due to Vaintrob \cite{vaintrob}, in which the sheaf of differential algebras $(\bigwedge \Gamma(A^*), d_A)$ of a Lie algebroid $A \to M$ is interpreted as the function sheaf of a ($\integers$-graded) supermanifold equipped with a homological vector field.
+In this paper, we approach $\LA$-groupoids from a supergeometric point of view in a way that extends Vaintrob's approach to Lie algebroids \cite{vaintrob}, in which the sheaf of differential algebras $(\bigwedge \Gamma(A^*), d_A)$ of a Lie algebroid $A \to M$ is interpreted as the function sheaf of a ($\integers$-)graded manifold equipped with a homological vector field.
 This approach leads us to the notion of a \emph{$Q$-groupoid}\footnote{The terminology derives from the term \emph{$Q$-manifold}, due to Schwarz \cite{schwarz}, which refers to a supermanifold equipped with a homological vector field.}.
-A $Q$-groupoid is a supergroupoid that is equipped with a compatible homological vector field.
+A $Q$-groupoid is a graded groupoid that is equipped with a compatible homological vector field.
 There is a faithful functor, which we denote as $[-1]$, from the category of $\LA$-groupoids to the category of $Q$-groupoids.

-There is a natural notion of $Q$-groupoid cohomology (and therefore of $\LA$-groupoid cohomology) that is a generalization of both Lie algebroid cohomology and Lie groupoid cohomology.
-In general, the cochain complex is a double complex that intertwines the groupoid and algebroid structures of $\Omega$.
-Of particular interest is the case of the tangent prolongation groupoid of a Lie groupoid $G$, whose double complex, known as the \emph{de Rham double complex} of $G$, is a model for the cohomology of the classifying space $BG$.
+It is known that a Lie groupoid $G$ gives rise to a simplicial manifold, the \emph{nerve} of $G$.
+We show that a $Q$-groupoid gives rise to a simplicial $Q$-manifold.
+From this simplicial $Q$-manifold, we obtain a natural double complex, which leads to a notion of $Q$-groupoid cohomology (and therefore of $\LA$-groupoid cohomology) that is a generalization of both Lie algebroid cohomology and Lie groupoid cohomology.
+Of particular interest is the case of the tangent prolongation groupoid of a Lie groupoid $G$, whose double complex, known as the \emph{de Rham double complex} (see for example \cite{bss, dupont}) of $G$, is a model for the cohomology of the classifying space $BG$.
+In general, $Q$-groupoid cohomology can be thought of as the $Q$-cohomology of the classifying space of the $Q$-groupoid, even though a classifying space may not exist in the category of $Q$-manifolds.